atomix/atomix.github.io/copycat/docs/internals.md

 Copycat controls which entries need to be replicated on a per-entry based on the state of the entry and the entry's *compaction mode*.
 Once an entry has been marked for removal, it's not necessarily the case that the entry can be excluded from all replication.
 [Tombstones](#log-tombstones) and entries that are otherwise required to be stored on all servers and where the `index` of the entry is greater than the `globalIndex` are always included in replication.
 [Snapshottable](#log-compaction-snapshots) entries are replicated until a snapshot with an `index` greater than the entry index has been taken and persisted.
 All other entries are excluded from replication once released by the state machine.

-<h3 id="snapshots-via-log-compaction">8.3 Implementing snapshots via log compaction</h3>
+<h3 id="snapshots-via-log-compaction">8.3 Implementing Snapshots Via Log Compaction</h3>

 Snapshots are the canonical form of log compaction in Raft.
 They work by periodically writing the complete state machine state to a snapshot file on disk and then removing all entries up to the last index applied to the state machine.
 While snapshots can impact performance, they do provide a significantly simpler approach for managing system state with respect to log compaction.
 Indeed, many types of state machines necessitate snapshotting.
 For instance, a Raft log with entries representing *increments* and *decrements* in a counter cannot be compacted using Copycat's normal compaction algorithm because ultimately the state of the counter is the sum of all increments minus all decrements.
 We could compact *some* of the entries from the log based on the difference of increments and decrements, but if the counter is ever only incremented then the log will still effectively grow unbounded.
 Snapshots significantly reduce the complexity of state machines by removing the need to track the *liveness* of commands applied to the state machine, and in the case of counters they provide a significantly more efficient alternative to storing state changes.
 State machines simply write the counter value to disk, and in the event of a replay of the log that snapshot is used to recover the system's state prior to the first entry in the log.

 There are clear advantages to snapshotting, so we wanted to explore ways to integrate them into Copycat's existing log compaction algorithm.
 Fortunately, Copycat's log compaction algorithm does not prohibit the use of snapshots.
 To implement support for snapshots, we simply built on top of the existing algorithm to abstract the process of releasing entries from a snapshottable state machine.
 When a segment fills up on disk, Copycat requests a snapshot from the state machine.
 Once the snapshot is written to disk, all prior entries in the log are automatically marked for removal during log compaction.

-<h4 id="log-compaction-snapshots">8.3.1 Combining snapshots and log compaction</h4>
+<h4 id="log-compaction-snapshots">8.3.1 Combining Snapshots and Log Compaction</h4>

 Out of necessity, Copycat's log handles compaction on a per-entry basis.
 Compaction processes remove certain entries based on several factors including the type of entry and whether the entry has been released by the state machine. *Snapshottable* entries are similarly handled in a unique manner.
 When a snapshot of the state machine's state is taken and persisted, snapshottable commands are automatically marked for removal from the log.
 Because of the level of granularity - state machines can snapshot specific entries - state machines can use a mixture of snapshotting and log compaction to manage their state on disk.
 For instance, a keyed state machine might use the standard log compaction approach to mark overwritten commands for removal from the log, while a counting state machine might use snapshots to persist the counter state at specific points in the log.
 A state machine that does both can simultaneously take advantage of the performance of incremental log compaction for a large number of keys and avoid the complexity inherent in tracking liveness for certain types of commands.

-<h4 id="snapshot-session-events">8.3.2 Managing session events for snapshotted logs</h4>
+<h4 id="snapshot-session-events">8.3.2 Managing Session Events for Snapshotted Logs</h4>

 Commands that are written to the Copycat log and applied to the state machine can trigger [event messages](#session-events) which are sent by the state machine to clients.
 Event messages are stored in memory on each server for fault-tolerance, and in the event of a replay of the log unacknowledged events must be regenerated from entries on disk.
 This particularly affects the process of snapshotting.
 If a snapshot is taken of the state machine state and snapshotted entries are immediately removed from disk before being received by clients, a failure of the server can result in a loss of the event messages.
 Entries that generate session events must must be retained in the log at least until associated session events have been received by all clients.